Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Obsessive, intrusive and distressing thoughts

-Remember, it’s not just new mums who can experience perinatal mental health.
-Preparing for and welcoming a baby into your home is a huge life adjustment.
-Perinatal mental health can also impact dads and partners.
-1 in 10 fathers experience depression or anxiety however it often goes undiagnosed.
+1 in 10 fathers experience depression or anxiety, however it often goes undiagnosed.
 Take the time to talk to your partner and check in on how each of you are feeling.
 If any concerns arise, seek out a trusted professional and together support each other to access treatment.

-What’s most important is that a parent who suspects they may have or are developing some form of perinatal mental illness accesses support as soon as possible.
+What’s most important is that a parent who suspects they may have, or are developing, some form of perinatal mental illness accesses support as soon as possible.

 perinatal mental health issues